 Holdings and Reasoning

-The final template and format may vary from one university to another.
+The final template and brief format may vary from one university to another.
 It also varies according to the jurisdiction that you are writing for.
-All students must understand how to present this legal document in various formats.
+All students must understand the procedural history and how to present this legal document in various formats.

 This will help you immensely when you are in the actual court of law, irrespective of the jurisdiction or the format provided by the court that precedes the case.